Elective courses allow students to explore their areas of interest and develop deep competencies that align with their career goals.

-MBA students may select as many as four elective classes during spring semester of their first year.
+MBA students may select 7.5 units of elective classes during the Spring semester of their first year.
 This provides students the opportunity to take classes that they feel will prepare them to be successful in their summer internship.
 Students may choose to take additional elective classes during the summer in lieu of an internship.

 The second-year of the MBA program is intended to be customized to suit student’s interests and career goals.
-The remaining required units can be earned by:
+The 30 remaining elective units can be earned by:

 - Taking elective coursework – Marshall offers close to 100 elective courses for MBA students in any given year;